Beliavsky/Fortran-Tools/README.md

 [Fortran Stacktrace](https://github.com/SINTEF/fortran-stacktrace): generates stack traces by providing a Fortran wrapper around the C++ library [backward-cpp](https://github.com/bombela/backward-cpp).
 It also integrates with the Fortran error-handling library in order to generate errors that includes a stacktrace.

+[fpm-gdb](https://github.com/urbanjost/fpm-gdb): plugin for FPM that runs gdb in vim on Linux, by urbanjost

 [gdb_fortran_tools](https://github.com/mankoff/gdb_fortran_tools): support more advanced gdb debugging of Fortran code: generic access to many basic numpy array operators: sum, min, max, log10, etc.; graphics: plot, imshow, scatter; save data: pickle, CSV, by Ken Mankoff and X-Neon

 [m_err2](https://github.com/mgoonde/m_err2): independent error-storing and reporting type, using the __FILE__ and __LINE__ macros of the C-preprocessor, by Miha Gunde